MicrosoftDocs/visualstudio-docs/docs/ide/using-the-task-list.md

    - On the flyout menu, Visual Studio displays a checkmark next to a visible column.

-   - To hide a column, unselect the column name on the flyout menu, which removes the checkmark.
+   - To hide a column, unselect the column name on the flyout menu.
+Visual Studio removes the checkmark.

 1. To change the order of the columns in the list, drag the column headers into the desired position.